Frontend Performance Checklist

-It starts with relying on a eCommerce platform that can support everything you throw at it, i.e., the number of products, number of orders, multiple languages, multiple store locations, etc., and the flexibility it offers when it comes to information architecture.
-Then it’s the UX designer’s job to combine rich content and storytelling with the product information to design engaging customer journeys.
+It starts with relying on an eCommerce platform that can support everything you throw at it, i.e., the number of products, number of orders, multiple languages, multiple store locations, etc., and the flexibility it offers regarding information architecture.
+Then it’s the UX designer’s job to combine rich content and storytelling with product information to design engaging customer journeys.
 Finally, it’s up to frontend devs to make it work.

-The checklist before you is a list of elements you as a frontend dev should check or at least be aware of when working on a project.
-It’s platform agnostic, i.e., you can use these suggestions for your WordPress or Shopify website just as you can use it for Crystallize builds.
+The checklist before you is a list of elements you, as a frontend dev, should check or at least be aware of when working on a project.
+It’s platform agnostic, i.e., you can use these suggestions for your WordPress or Shopify website just as you can use them for Crystallize builds.

 OK.
 Performance-first mindset is on.
 Let’s get to the checklist.